lucygilbert/bitmask_enum/README.md

 - `flag_suffix` - A symbol or string that will suffix all the created method names for individual flags
   - The gem will append the provided value to the flag with an underscore, e.g. `post` would become `flag_post`
 - `nil_handling` - A symbol or string that signifies which behaviour to use when handling nil attribute values
-  - The default value, used if the option is not supplied or if an unrecognized option is supplied, is :include.
+  - The default value, used if the option is not supplied, is `:include`.
 This includes nil attribute rows as if they were 0.
   - There are currently no other options but more are planned.
+  - Providing an unrecognized option will raise an error.

 ---